scottschafer/cypressautomocker/README.md

 npm start --save cypressautomocker
 ```

 At this point, you should see: `Example app listening at http://localhost:1337` which means that the local server is running on port 1337.
+Also, the Cypress GUI should be visible after a few moments.
 If you would rather change this port to a different port, you may do this by changing the port number in the baseUrl of `/example/cypress.json` which will be discussed later on.

 Now if you open a web browser and got to `http://localhost:1337` you will see the sample application running.
 Now it is time to run a testing example on this web app to familiarize yourself with the process.
 We will find a test in the `/example/cypress/integration` directory.